Slave narrative: Other slave narratives

+These slave narratives were registered by the British Agents Office.

 Contemporary slave narratives

 Nonfiction

-A contemporary slave narrative is a recent memoir written by a former slave, or ghost-written on their behalf.
+A contemporary slave narrative is a recent memoir written by a formerly enslaved person, or ghost-written on their behalf.
 Modern areas of the world in which slavery occurs include the Sudan.
-Escape from Slavery: The True Story of My Ten Years in Captivity – and My Journey to Freedom in America (2003) by Francis Bok and Edward Tivnan, and Slave by Mende Nazer and Damien Lewis, describe from slavery experiences in the Sudan.
+Escape from Slavery: The True Story of My Ten Years in Captivity – and My Journey to Freedom in America (2003) by Francis Bok and Edward Tivnan, and Slave by Mende Nazer and Damien Lewis, describe slavery experiences in the Sudan.